Worthy Former Masters and Marshals,

 Covid restrictions permitting, I plan to preside over as many of these renewal ceremonies as possible.
 If multiple requests for the same date come in, I may need to request the assistance of Former Masters (if available) to preside over a specific assembly’s ceremony as has occurred in the past, and many of you have already offered to assist if needed.

 Your thoughts and comments welcomed.
 Thank you for all you do for the Knights of Columbus and the Fourth Degree.

 District of Minnesota, Marquette Province

-Rest assured to all of you who so generously donated to the “Logs of Legacy campaign” that your funds are being put to extremely good use and we will have succeeded in insuring that the Ft project continues to serve the state, community and the 4th degree of our order for many decades to come.
-Also, for anyone interested, mark your calendars to visit the Ft site and participate in our chapel dedication on Saturday September 14th, 2019.
-We will be giving tours of the island as well as holding a dedication mass with honor guard celebrated by Bishop Hoeppner presiding as well as several priests concelebrating.
-There will be a reception on site to follow.
-More details on times, lodging if needed, etc. will be posted in the future.”
-Lastly, you can view a history of Ft.
+We had the chapel dedication on Saturday September 14th, 2019.
+We gave tours of the island as well as holding a dedication mass with honor guard celebrated by Bishop Hoeppner presiding as well as several priests concelebrating.
+There was a reception on site following the Mass.
+Some pics are below.
+Lastly, you can view a history and lots more photos and information about Ft.
 St. Charles on their website by clicking here.

 Missionaries came to Crow Wing and mission churches were built.
 In August 1852 Fr Pierz established the catholic mission.
 This chapel sits at the site of the first church that Fr Pierz built in 1867.